FY 2020 Budget and Financial Plan

-Fiscal Year 2020 Budget Support Emergency Act of 2019 (coming June 2019).
+Fiscal Year 2020 Budget Support Emergency Act of 2019 (approved 06/25/19).
 Each permanent bill passed by the Council must complete a passive congressional review period before it becomes effective.
 In the case of the Budget Support Act, many of its provisions must be in place by the start of the fiscal year, October 1.
 Because congressional review is dependent on the congressional calendar, the Council must pass a Budget Support Emergency Act in order to ensure its changes are in place if a delay occurs in the congressional review.
 Emergency acts do not require hearings and are passed with a single vote.
 Emergency legislation expires after 90 days.
 Click here for the legislative history.

 Fiscal Year 2020 Budget Support Congressional Review Emergency Act of 2019 (coming TBD).
 A congressional review emergency is legislation to fill the gap in effective dates between an emergency measure and the permanent measure.